drifter1/compiler/docs/simple-c-language.md

 </details>

-#### Floating-point constant
+#### Unsigned floating-point constant

-A floating-point constant (**T_FCONST**) contains a decimal point, with digits either before and after it, or only before or after it.
+An unsigned floating-point constant (**T_FCONST**) contains a decimal point, with digits either before and after it, or only before or after it.
 Before the decimal point, there can be either the literal 0 or a sequence of digits that does not start with 0.

+> [!NOTE]
+> Of course, the language supports negative values.
+These values are obtained by applying a unary minus operation.

 <details>
     <summary><b>Valid examples</b></summary>